catid/calico/README.md

 Calico does not provide key agreement.
 See the [Tabby](https://github.com/catid/tabby) library for an efficient and portable implementation of key agreement.
 Calico also does not open any sockets for you - it only encodes and decodes the data.
-Furthermore Calico does not consume any randomness to operate.
+Calico does not consume any randomness to operate.

 Benchmarks